Asymptotic optimality of dynamic first-fit packing on the half-axis: Abstract

 \section{Abstract}

 We revisit a classical problem in dynamic storage allocation.
 Items arrive in a linear storage medium, modeled as a half-axis, at a Poisson rate $r$ and depart after an independent exponentially distributed unit mean service time.
-The arriving item sizes are assumed to be independent and identically distributed (i.i.d.) from a common distribution $H$.
-A widely employed algorithm for allocating the items is the ``first-fit'' discipline, namely, each arriving item is placed in the the left-most vacant interval large enough to accommodate it.
-In a seminal 1985 paper, Coffman, Kadota, and Shepp \cite{CKS86} proved that in the special case of unit length items (i.e. degenerate $H$), the first-fit algorithm is asymptotically optimal in the following sense: the ratio of expected empty space to expected occupied space tends towards $0$ as the occupied space tends towards infinity.
+The arriving item sizes (lengths) are assumed to be independent and identically distributed (i.i.d.) from a common distribution $H$.
+A widely employed algorithm for allocating the items is the ``first-fit'' discipline, namely, each arriving item is placed in the left-most vacant interval large enough to accommodate it.
+In a seminal 1985 paper, Coffman, Kadota, and Shepp \cite{CKS86} proved that in the special case of unit length items (i.e. degenerate $H$), as $r\to\infty$, the first-fit algorithm is asymptotically optimal in the following sense: the steady-state ratio of expected ``empty space'' (gaps between items) to expected occupied space tends towards $0$.
 In a sequel to \cite{CKS86}, the authors of \cite{CKS85} conjectured that the first-fit discipline is also asymptotically optimal for non-degenerate $H$.

-In this paper we provide the first proof of first-fit asymptotic optimality for a non-degenerate distribution $H$, namely the case when items can be of sizes 1 and 2.
-Specifically, we prove that, under first-fit, the steady-state packing configuration, scaled down by $r$, converges in distribution to the optimal limiting packing configuration, i.e. the one with smaller items on the left, larger items on the right, and with no gaps between.
+In this paper we provide the first proof of first-fit asymptotic optimality for non-degenerate distributions $H$ of item sizes.
+Our main result is for the case when $H$ is concentrated on countably many positive real sizes forming an increasing sequence that is either finite or goes to infinity, with the average item size being finite.
+We prove that under the first-fit discipline, as $r \rightarrow \infty$, the steady-state packing configuration (scaled down by $r$) converges in distribution to the limiting packing configuration with smaller items on the left, larger items on the right, and with no gaps between.
+In particular, this proves asymptotic optimality of first-fit in the sense that in steady-state the empty space (scaled down by $r$) vanishes.

 {\bf Keywords:} First-fit, Stochastic packing, Item departures, Large-scale limit, Hydrodynamic scaling, Asymptotic optimality

 {\bf AMS Subject Classification:} 90B15, 60K25